Did you know...

 What Does it Mean to be in Foster Care?

-The Impact of the Foster Care System on Young People
+How the Foster Care System Impacts Young People

 Children enter foster care because their families are experiencing difficulties so severe that they cannot take care of them.
-These difficulties can range from parental abuse, neglect or abandonment to physical or mental illness, addiction, incarceration or death.
+These difficulties can :

 “Aging Out” of the Foster Care System